The intercept/resend and translucent attacks on the quantum key distribution protocol based on the pre- and post-selection effect: Discussion

 As mentioned above, experimental realization of Bub's protocol owns some difficulties.
 Because the protocol uses a two-way quantum channel, it is vulnerable to the channel loss and a noise source, compared with the BB84 and E91 schemes that make use of a one-way quantum channel.
 Moreover, in Bub's protocol, Bob has to carry out the projective measurement, so that he must not destroy the channel qubit.
 In contrast, for the BB84 and E91 schemes, Alice and Bob only need to perform an ordinary strong quantum measurement.

-The investigation of the BB84 scheme has a long tradition and its practical use has been studied in many papers, for example, References~\cite{Lutkenhaus1999,Lutkenhaus2000,Gottesman2004,Scarani2009}.
+The investigation of the BB84 scheme has a long tradition and its practical use has been studied in many papers, for example, Refs.~\cite{Lutkenhaus1999,Lutkenhaus2000,Gottesman2004}, and \cite{Scarani2009}.
 Noises of the experimental setup lead to increase of the quantum bit error rate.
 However, in the current paper, we do not evaluate the maximum quantum bit error rate that the legitimate users can accept because we focus on an ideal case where the channel losses and noise sources are not assumed, the photodetectors work perfectly, and so on.
 In the present paper, we do not argue those experimental aspects and practical uses of Bub's protocol.
 These problems remain to be examined in the future.

 However, Bub's protocol is a natural application of the ABL-rule.
 Thus, we can consider Bub's one to be a typical example of the strange nature of quantum mechanics.
-Moreover, in the current paper, we show that we can analyze the security of Bub's protocol against some specified strategies of eavesdropping in a numerical manner.
+Moreover, in the current paper, we show that we can analyse the security of Bub's protocol against some specified strategies of eavesdropping in analytical and numerical manners.
 These points give sound reasons why we study the quantum key distribution protocol based on the pre- and post-selection effect.